Zakisab/team-profile-generator/README.md

 path to stored img of employee
-Managers can have their office number input and rendered Engineers can have their github username input and rendered Interns can have their school input and rendered
+Managers can have their office number input and rendered Engineers can have their github username input and rendered
----

 ## Mock-Up